N0rbert/mate-testsuite/caja.md

 [^2]: to get FileManager Actions submenu we need to create custom action from `fma-config-tool` - press *File* → *New action*, go to *Command* tab and the following into *Path* - `zenity --info --text=%b` and then click *File* → *Save*.
 Then close Caja with `caja -q` and open it again, select some item and make right click on it, then select *FileManager-Actions actions* → *New Caja Action*.
 This will end with showing Information window with the text indicating current item name.

+### Using SeaHorse in Caja

+Caja has functionality to sign, encrypt and decrypt objects.
+This is done by using `mate-seahorse-tool` under the hood.
+The `caja-seahorse` package should be installed and `libcaja-seahorse` extenstion should be enabled in the Caja settings too.

+To test signing, encryption and decryption one needs to create new PGP key using SeaHorse:

+1. Open Passwords and Keys (or `seahorse`)
+1. Click "+" to add new key and specify its type as *GPG key*
+1. Provide details in the opened window - at least *Full Name*, *Email Address*
+1. Click *Create*
+1. In the opened window named *Passphrase for New PGP Key* provide new password twice
+1. Click *OK*

+#### Test PGP signing

+Steps to test:

+1. Open Caja
+1. Select file (for example `file`)
+1. Click *Edit* → *Sign*
+1. In the opened window named *Choose Signer* specify signer and press OK, provide password
+1. Double-click on the file named `file.sig`

+Expected results:

+* File was signed successfully, the `file.sig` file was created, double-click on it show notification with text like

+  > file: Good Signature
+  > Signed by User <usermail> on 2020-01-01

+#### Test PGP encryption

+Steps to test:

+1. Open Caja
+1. Select file (for example `file`)
+1. Click *Edit* → *Encrypt...*
+1. In the opened window named *Encryption setting* select recipient, choose *Sign message as* and click OK

+Expected results:

+* File was encrypted successfully, the `file.pgp` file was created.

+#### Test PGP decryption

+Steps to test:

+1. Open Caja
+1. Double-click the `file.pgp` file
+1. Choose destination and filename for decrypted file and click *Save*

+Expected results:

+* User was prompted for password, the notification with text like

+  > file: Good Signature
+  > Signed by User <usermail> on 2020-01-01

+  and then decrypted file appeared in the selected destination with given filename.

 ### Detecting text file conflicts

 Caja has functionality to check text file conflicts using Meld.